CaliCastle/popmenu.docs/docs/guide/README.md

     <a href="https://calicastle.github.io/PopMenu/"><img src="https://img.shields.io/badge/see-Documentation-green.svg"></a>
 </p>

-# Introduction
+## Description

 **PopMenu** is designed as a quick _popup_ action menu, much like an action sheet in iOS.
 If you want an action sheet that looks great, you're in the right place!

-**Showcase:**

-What's a better way to know what `PopMenu` offers than screenshots?
+And what's a better way to know what `PopMenu` offers than screenshots?
 Here's a GIF to show you what you can do with `PopMenu`:

+## Demo

 <p align="center"><img src="https://raw.githubusercontent.com/CaliCastle/PopMenu/master/.assets/Demo_Showcase.gif"></p>